asadmansr/Firebase-Test-Lab-Action/README.md

 ## Introduction

-Testing on mobile can be a challenge.
-With Firebase Test Lab, testing becomes much easier whether it's validating new code in a continuous integration (CI) pipeline or tracking down bugs on specific devices.
-This GitHub Action automates the setup of the gcloud command line tool and starts to test your applications within minutes.
+Testing mobile applications can be a challenge.
+With Firebase Test Lab, testing becomes much easier whether it's validating new changes on a continuous integration (CI) pipeline or tracking down bugs on specific devices.
+This GitHub Action automates the setup of the gcloud command line tool and provides an easy interface to start testing quickly.

 <br>